-Hook the elastic loops on the rear corners (B) of the shade to the hooks recessed inside the rear hatch frame, near the rear corners.
+2. Hook the elastic loops on the rear corners (B) of the shade to the hooks recessed inside the rear hatch frame, near the rear corners.

-Rear Storage
+Rear Storage Compartments

-There are three rear storage compartments in the floor of the rear hatch/trunk area.
+There are three rear storage compartments in the floor of the rear hatch/trunk area on the passenger's and driver's side of the vehicle.